 We'll skip the history lesson, but at some point in the past, medical experts started grouping together atypical sexualities, which they considered mental disorders at the time.
 Eventually, they began referring to these disorders as paraphilias, replacing dated labels like sodomy.

-While some of these issues were resolved - paraphilias are no longer considered mental disorders (as a paraphilia by itself does not require professional support) and all major medical texts have stopped explicitly labeling homosexuality as a paraphilia - others remain up for debate.
+While some of these issues were resolved - paraphilias are no longer considered mental disorders (as a paraphilia by itself does not necessitate professional support) and all major medical texts have stopped explicitly labeling homosexuality as a paraphilia (and some researchers now consider all paraphilias to be sexual orientations) - others remain up for debate.
 Notably, there has never been a consensus, even among experts, on what exactly the definition of paraphilia should be.
 Different papers and dictionaries throw around phrases like "extreme behavior" and "intense arousal," but usually end up excluding attractions that are broadly considered paraphilias.

 For the purposes of this article, we'll define a paraphilia as a pattern of stable and persistent attractions to an atypical object, situation, or group of people.
 Although this definition is fairly broad, the term is generally only used when discussing sexual attractions that are not generally accepted by society (causing some to raise concerns about its role in perpetuating stigma).